noveogroup/android-logger/README.md

     }

- - You can use LOG to make logging calls shorter.
+ - You can use Log class to make logging calls shorter.

-Any call like LOG.someMethod() is equal to LoggerManager.getLogger().someMethod().
+Any call like Log.someMethod() is equal to LoggerManager.getLogger().someMethod().
 So, there will be some additional overhead to get a logger each time.

     import static com.noveogroup.android.log.Log;